AdobeDocs/marketo.es-ES/help/marketo/product-docs/marketo-sales-insight/actions/campaigns/add-or-remove-people-to-a-campaign.md

 ---
 unique-page-id: 14352613
 description: 'Añadir personas a la campaña: documentos de Marketo, documentación del producto'
-title: Añadir personas a la campaña
+title: Añadir personas a su campaña
 exl-id: ef88ee07-6d33-40aa-9b0b-ccef12829345
-source-git-commit: 26573c20c411208e5a01aa7ec73a97e7208b35d5
+source-git-commit: 09a656c3a0d0002edfa1a61b987bff4c1dff33cf
 workflow-type: tm+mt
 source-wordcount: '445'
-ht-degree: 0%
+ht-degree: 3%

 ---

-# Añadir personas a la campaña {#add-people-to-your-campaign}
+# Añadir personas a su campaña {#add-people-to-your-campaign}

 Existen varias formas de añadir a alguien a una campaña.